HugoHakem/nix-os.config/templates/pythonml/.nix/packages/add-custom-packages.md

 ## When to Use

-- **Unavailable Packages:** If you need a package or a tool (for example, from a GitHub repository) that cannot be found in the official Nixpkgs repository, you can add it here.
+- **Unavailable Packages:** If you need a package or tool (for example, from a GitHub repository) that cannot be found in the official Nixpkgs repository, you can add it here.
 - **Custom Builds:** If you want to override the build process or patch a package in a way that is not possible through overlays or upstream Nixpkgs.

 ## How It Works

 - Each `.nix` file in this directory (except `default.nix`) should define one or more packages as Nix attributes.
 - The [`default.nix`](default.nix) file automatically imports all other `.nix` files in this directory and aggregates their outputs.
-- The resulting set of packages is imported in the main [`flake.nix`](../flake.nix) and can be added to your development shell or used elsewhere in your project.
+- The resulting set of packages is imported in the main [`flake.nix`](./../flake.nix) and can be added to your development shell or used elsewhere in your project.

 ## Example